About the Journal

 Article Processing Charge

-Starting 2019 edition, the article processing charge is Rp.
+The article processing charge is Rp.
 2.000.000,00 and the author will receive a complimentary hard copy of our journal.
 The payment information as follow:

 Bank Name: Bank Central Asia, cabang Bina Nusantara